Request an Appointment

 What are the goals of Qigong exercises?

-The goals of qigong are always in line with the goals of more traditional physiotherapy exercises, with a particular focus on:
+The goals of qigong are in line with the goals of more traditional physiotherapy exercises, with a particular focus on:

 • Managing pain